-Is your furnace running improperly?
-One of the most common furnace problems is when the burners won’t stay lit.
-This causes the furnace to fire up, heat for a few minutes, and turn back off before it has had time to reach the target temperature.
-Below are a few possibilities why your furnace doesn’t stay on and what to do about it.
+Is your furnace not running correctly?
+There could be a number of reasons!
+One of the most common furnace problems is when the furnace burners don’t stay lit.
+When the furnace burner doesn’t stay lit, it causes the furnace to fire up, heat up for a few minutes, and turn back off before it has time to reach the target temperature.

-Think you need professional help?
-If you’re located in Central New Jersey, Arctic Air Conditioning is the name to know!
-Just give us a call at 732-455-9110 now for expert assistance.
+Think you need professional furnace maintenance or furnace repair?
+If you’re located in Central New Jersey, Arctic Air Conditioning is the team to call!
+Give our team a ring at 732-455-9110 now for expert assistance.

 4 Possible Reasons Your Central NJ Furnace Isn’t Staying On